DrPython3/mailripv1/README.md

 ```

 <p>
-  <i>... and follow the text on your screen.
-Of course, you may rename the file for easier usage.</i>
+  <i>... then follow the text on your screen.
+Of course, you may rename the file for easier usage.<br>
+  Moreover, you can modify the config.json for your needs.
+Just add or delete entries to / from the lists<br>
+  or dictionaries.</i>
 </p>

 <h3>Support Mail.Rip v1</h3>
 <p>
-  <i>If you want to support this project, consider a donation in Bitcoin (BTC).<br>
+  <i>If you want to support this project, consider a donation!<br>
-    Every donation is appreciated and helps with motivation for working on this tools.<br>
+    Every donation is appreciated and helps with motivation for working on this tools.</i>
-    Special donators may be named on starting sceen of Mail.Rip v1!<br>
-    In this case, contact me before donating, please!</i>
 </p>
 <p>
-  <b>Donation Wallet:</b>   1M8PrpZ3VFHuGrnYJk63MtoEmoJxwiUxYf
+  <b>Donation Wallet (BTC):</b>   1M8PrpZ3VFHuGrnYJk63MtoEmoJxwiUxYf
 </p>

 <h4>Changelog</h4>